-Four Chick Flicks That Weren’t A Total Kick In the Balls
+Four Chick Flicks That Weren’t a Total Kick in the Balls

+The majority of chick flicks don’t really have a place on this site, and you’ll rarely even see us type those words.
+However these movies are some of the exceptions.
 Whether we will admit it or not, after we got dragged kicking and screaming to these movies we found something to like about them.
 Once the film was over of course we had to make the standard comments about how lame they were and then punch a random person in the face, but inside we were secretly glad our wives or girlfriends forced us to go to see it.
 If you went to these movies with another dude, well…uh…that’s cool too.

 Tag Line: Scaling the Cliffs of Insanity, Battling Rodents of Unusual Size, Facing torture in the Pit of Despair. – True love has never been a snap.